Frequently Asked Questions About Drug Defense

 10. Do I need a lawyer?

 Yes!
 You definitely need a drug crimes lawyer.
-A drug charge is serious and, if not disposed of properly, it may follow you the rest of your life.
+A drug charge is serious and, if not handled properly, it may follow you the rest of your life.
 The law is complex and the court procedures can be difficult to understand without an experienced attorney at your side.